Why Are Lab-Grown Diamonds So Expensive? Cost, Value & Vintage Cuts Ex – DovEggs-Seattle

 Contrary to popular belief, producing flawless lab-grown diamonds remains challenging.
 As noted by Ada Diamonds, "While labs can control the environment, creating perfect diamonds consistently is still technologically demanding."
 Most lab-grown stones contain some degree of inclusions or color tints, making high-clarity, colorless specimens relatively rare and valuable.
 The production focus has shifted toward volume rather than perfection, meaning exceptionally quality stones command premium prices regardless of their origin.

-Are Lab Grown Diamonds Cheaper Than Natural?
+Are Lab-Grown Diamonds Cheaper Than Natural Diamonds?

 Price Comparison and Trends